 For instance, while a creative designer will definitely need access to Adobe Creative Cloud, a sales professional would not need it.
 Now imagine is the companies finance accounts got into the wrong hands!

-Such episodes of inefficient access governance often gives way to potential security breaches.
+Such episodes of inefficient access governance often give way to potential security breaches.
 When the access is secure though, the organization knows that only the right employee is accessing the right apps and thus the complex process of access governance becomes simpler.

 Unburdens the IT department